huzaifah/azuresprintseries-devops/Challenge5/README.md

 This challenge introduces containers - which enable easily reproducible environments, perfect for deploying microservices.
 Azure DevOps has extensive support for building and releasing containers.

 # Exercise 1
 The first step in containerising your application is to build your code into a deployable image that is then used to instantiate a container.
-Build each of the services into a Docker image then run each service within a container on your development machine.
+Build each of the services into individual Docker images then test on your development machine.

 ## Hints
 - Refer to the helpful resources for example Dockerfiles